 - Alternative housing ideas

-We all know how houses are bought.
-Typically, buyers apply for a mortgage from a lender, with the terms affected by deposit size, income levels, and the wider economy.
-Then there’s the cash buyers.
-Those with enough funds available to buy a property outright without the need for any debt-based products.
-But, there are different ways to buy a house out there, with some options likely falling under your radar.
-What’s particularly interesting about a number of these routes is that while they may not allow you to make a purchase, they could allow you to play a part in getting your loved ones onto the property ladder.
+But, there are different ways to buy a house out there, with some options likely falling under the radar.
+What’s particularly interesting about a number of these routes is that while they may not allow everyone to make a purchase, they could allow people to play a part in getting their loved ones onto the property ladder.

 1. Cash buyers